ARKTIK-ARKITEK/ARKTIK-Access/THE_ASSEMBLY/scripture-study/Issac/Torah/Genesis 12 — The Call of Abram.md

 ## Chapter Summary

 Genesis 12 marks the beginning of the Abrahamic covenant and the divine calling of Abram to leave his homeland.
-This chapter outlines promises from GOD, Abram’s initial acts of faith, and challenges in Egypt.
+This chapter outlines promises from GOD, Abram’s initial acts of faith, and a morally complex episode in Egypt.

 ### Key Themes & Events: